 - Finally, leave the devices for 12o seconds or more and wait for them to get synced.

 - Return to the WPS option on your printer.

-- Then press on the PIN button and enter the WPS pin as given on your router.
+- Then press the PIN button and enter the WPS pin as given on your router.

-- Press the OK button and wait for some time for the devices to sync.
+- Press the OK button and wait for the devices to sync.

 Step 5: Firmware Update

 If you are using an old or outdated printer version, get a new firmware upgrade to connect your device to WiFi using the steps mentioned above.

 We are confident that the above tips and tricks will resolve your Brother Printer’s inability to connect to WiFi.
 We always offer the best suggestions to make your technological life easier at SolveYourIssue.